Why build Virtual Reality when living

 While I had been away for the summer, my father had been using my 8086-based Victor PC during an electrical storm.
 It hit a little too close to home and fried the power supply while he was crafting a business plan for a client.
 Once again, Dick stepped in to assist his former apprentice.
 He contributed a surplus Digital Equipment Corporation VT102 dumb terminal– thick keyboard and all.
 It doubled as space-heater that winter when my parents were too cheap to keep the heat up during cold spells.

-The terminal was connected to local campus dial-up with a 2400 baud V.32 modem.
+The terminal was connected to local campus dial-up with a 9600 bits per

-I wrote design documents, specifications and experiments in code using Emacs
+second V.32 modem.
+I wrote design documents, specifications and experiments

 Because technology only goes so far in vetting ideas, having another human directly engaged was priceless.